GasQual – A commitment to Europe-wide uniform quality of H-gas

 Against the backdrop of the need for a Europe-wide uniform standard for the gas quality of H-gas, the GasQual project is progressing at national and European level.

-The background to this project is the desire of the EU Commission and interested parties to set Europe-wide uniform standards for the quality of H-gas, that are as broad as possible, the integration of gases from different regional sources as well as decentralised regenerative gases, such as biogas or synthetic gases generated in power-to-gas plants, to enable and reduce the dependence of the gas supply on a few sources.
+The background to this project is the desire of the EU Commission and interested parties to set Europe-wide uniform standards for the quality of H-gas, that are as broad as possible, the integration of gases from different regional sources as well as decentralised regenerative gases, such as biogas or hydrogen or synthetic gases generated from it in power-to-gas plants, to enable and reduce the dependence of the gas supply on a few sources.

 DVGW main study on gas quality